 Bench Magazine’s Guide to Stonesetting.
 A compilation of Bench Magazine articles.
 Bench magazine is no longer around and is sorely missed.
 It ran from 2001 – 2010 and was a great resource.
 The Guide covers various settings: prong setting, bead and bright cut, bezels and tubes, channel, etc. There are 42 articles by 9 master jewelers.
 This is not a beginner’s book.
 It is assumed that you know what you are doing.
 It’s a good book, especially for jewelry professionals or bench jewelers in training.
 I use it often to remind myself how to channel set (for example) – setting styles that I don’t routinely practice.
 There is no index and that always makes me a little wacky.
 But, they are forgiven for all the knowledge that they have shared (for free – I might add!) over the years.

-Creative Stonesetting – by John Cogswell (best site I could find for him).
+Creative Stonesetting.
+John Cogswell.
 This is a very good book on stonesetting.
 The instructions are clear and easy to understand.
 He covers not only how to set stones but how to make the settings.
 A truly important skill for bench jewelers.
 Topics include: Bezel settings, prong, graver, gypsy, beads, pearls, gems and tension settings.
 A really wonderful book for the well rounded jeweler.
+One of my favorites.

 Design & Make: Mounting & Setting Stones – Sonia Cheadle.
 I really enjoyed reading “Mounting and Setting Stones” – gaining new insights and discovering alternative solutions to stone setting challenges within its pages.
 I liked how Ms. Cheadle breaks the bezel down into two categories: straight sided and angled.
 Bezel categories are then further broken down into basic and fancy settings.
 She supplies step-by-step instructions for making these settings in spare, succinct prose, among many other types of settings.